nsleigh/norman-blinds/README.md

 ![Norman Blinds Logo](images/logo@2x.png)

-Reverse engineering the Norman Blinds hub protocol
+Reverse engineering the Norman Blinds hub protocol to create a Home Assistant integration.

+If you stumble across this and want help setting it up raise an issue.
+I am not sure how useful it is so haven't made it HACS compatible.

+All the HA code for this was generated with AI (codex), it works but might not be best practice.

 ## Linking hub to blinds